aromero1596/odin-recipes/README.md

-Building my First Webpage.
+Build my First Webpage

-It will be a basic recipe website and it will include an index page with some links.
+It will be a basic recipe website and it will include an index page with some links